Juniper/simple_reg_model/README.md

 The intended users of the package are design verificatipn (DV) engineers involved in developing uvm testbneches and writing uvm sequences for verifying the design.

+## Getting the Distribution
+This git repo is the development directory for the register package.
+Users of the package should download and install the tar version from here.

+## Overview
 A typical setup of a uvm testbench using srm register package is shown below in Figure 1.
 A srm register model of a chip consist of a register map as shown.
 The register model generates generic bus transactions that are sent to the appropriate adapter which forwards it to the bus specific agent.

 ![Srm Example](docs/images/srm_example.jpg)